 Productivity research is one of the ESRC’s most important priorities.
+Understanding and addressing the causes of this is the ultimate aim of ESRC’s investment in productivity research.
 Raising productivity levels across the UK is a concern for many businesses and policy makers, but tackling it is a complex ‘wicked’ problem with no easy solutions.
-In close collaboration with policy and business partners, we are developing an ambitious, innovative, and impactful productivity research agenda.
-Many ESRC investments are already engaged in research about productivity, such as the Skills Employment Survey (SES) at Cardiff University, and are engaging with business and policy makers across the UK to practically address the challenge of low productivity.
+In close collaboration with policy and business partners, we have developed an ambitious, innovative, and impactful productivity research agenda.
+In addition, this research has become more pressing given the need to support economic recovery in the context of the COVID-19 pandemic.
+The projects detailed below describe the ways in which ESRC has targeted funding to promote productivity research.

 Productivity Insights Network